 - 10. Date of revision of the text

 PosologyTo improve gastro-intestinal tolerability, the starting dose is 0.6 mg liraglutide daily.
 After at least one week, the dose should be increased to 1.2 mg.
 Some patients are expected to benefit from an increase in dose from 1.2 mg to 1.8 mg and based on clinical response, after at least one week, the dose can be increased to 1.8 mg to further improve glycaemic control.
 Daily doses higher than 1.8 mg are not recommended.Victoza can be added to existing metformin or to a combination of metformin and thiazolidinedione therapy.
-The current dose of metformin and thiazolidinedione can be continued unchanged.Victoza can be added to existing sulphonylurea or to a combination of metformin and sulphonylurea therapy or a basal insulin.
-When Victoza is added to sulphonylurea therapy or basal insulin, a reduction in the dose of sulphonylurea or basal insulin should be considered to reduce the risk of hypoglycaemia (see section 4.4).Self-monitoring of blood glucose is not needed in order to adjust the dose of Victoza.
-However, when initiating treatment with Victoza in combination with a sulphonylurea or a basal insulin, blood glucose self-monitoring may become necessary to adjust the dose of the sulphonylurea or the basal insulin.
+The current dose of metformin and thiazolidinedione can be continued unchanged.Victoza can be added to existing sulfonylurea or to a combination of metformin and sulfonylurea therapy or a basal insulin.
+When Victoza is added to sulfonylurea therapy or basal insulin, a reduction in the dose of sulfonylurea or basal insulin should be considered to reduce the risk of hypoglycaemia (see section 4.4).Self-monitoring of blood glucose is not needed in order to adjust the dose of Victoza.
+However, when initiating treatment with Victoza in combination with a sulfonylurea or a basal insulin, blood glucose self-monitoring may become necessary to adjust the dose of the sulfonylurea or the basal insulin.

 Elderly patients (>65 years old)No dose adjustment is required based on age.
 Therapeutic experience in patients ≥75 years of age is limited (see section 5.2).

-Patients with renal impairmentNo dose adjustment is required for patients with mild renal impairment (creatinine clearance 60-90 ml/min).
-There is very limited therapeutic experience in patients with moderate renal impairment (creatinine clearance of 30-59 ml/min) and no therapeutic experience in patients with severe renal impairment (creatinine clearance below 30 ml/min).
-Victoza can currently not be recommended for use in patients with moderate and severe renal impairment including patients with end-stage renal disease (see section 5.2).
+Patients with renal impairmentNo dose adjustment is required for patients with mild or moderate renal impairment (creatinine clearance 6090 ml/min and 3059 ml/min, respectively).
+There is no therapeutic experience in patients with severe renal impairment (creatinine clearance below 30 ml/min).
+Victoza can currently not be recommended for use in patients with severe renal impairment including patients with end-stage renal disease (see section 5.2).

 Patients with hepatic impairmentThe therapeutic experience in patients with all degrees of hepatic impairment is currently too limited to recommend the use in patients with mild, moderate or severe hepatic impairment (see section 5.2).